Semple Stadium: Music festival

 The Féile Festival, ran from 1990 to 1994 (and returned in 1997 for one day), was held at Semple Stadium.
 At the height of its success, an estimated 150,000 people attended the festival, which was also known as "The Trip to Tipp".
 Irish and international artists participated, including The Prodigy, The Cranberries, Blur, Bryan Adams, Van Morrison, Rage Against the Machine, The Saw Doctors and Christy Moore.

 The Féile Classical Concerts took place at Semple Stadium in September 2018.
 Line up included Irish musical acts that played in the 1990s at the Féile festivals.
 Named as Tipp Classical, it will return in September 2019.

 Transport

 Rail

 Semple Stadium is a five-minute walk from Thurles railway station.
 The station is on the Dublin to Cork main rail line with connections to Limerick and Tralee lines.
-Irish Rail operates 'GAA Specials' to the station on the date of certain matches at Semple stadium.
+Iarnród Éireann operates 'GAA Specials' to the station on the date of certain matches at Semple stadium.

+Naming rights

+In 2022, FBD Insurance entered into a naming rights agreement which provided for the stadium to be referred to as "FBD Semple Stadium".